Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 The terrain was spongy and bouncy, like walking on marshmallows.
-Delicate plant life hugged the ground and I felt a twinge of guilt as I hurriedly traipsed over them to get a closer view of Tombstone Mountain.
+Delicate plant life hugged the ground and I felt a twinge of guilt as I hurriedly tiptoed around them the best I could to get a closer view of Tombstone Mountain.

 The scene in front of me was so flawless and alluring, I felt like I had accidentally walked onto a movie set.

 I felt torn, unsure where to focus my attention since every direction I looked was equally stunning.